Updated: April 11, 2026

 Activation Rate

-Percentage of signups who reach a key milestone (usually within the first session).
+Percentage of signups who reach a key milestone, usually within the first session.

 For most SaaS, this is more important than signup volume.

-The math: 1000 signups × 10% activation = 100 activated users.
+The math: 1,000 signups × 10% activation = 100 activated users.
 500 signups × 40% activation = 200 activated users.
+Which would you rather have?

-SaaS Benchmarks 2026: What Good Looks Like by Stage
+SaaS Benchmarks 2026 by Stage

 | Metric | Seed Stage (0-10 customers) | Series A (10-100) | Series B (100-1000) | Series C+ (1000+) |

-| MRR Growth (Monthly) | 15-20% | 10-15% | 5-10% | <5% |
+| MRR Growth (Monthly) | 15-20% | 10-15% | 5-10% | Less than 5% |

-| CAC | Hard to measure | < $500 (SMB) | $500-$2,000 | $2,000+ |
+| CAC | Hard to measure | Less than $500 (SMB) | $500-$2,000 | $2,000+ |

-| LTV:CAC | Not applicable | > 2:1 | > 3:1 | > 3:1 |
+| LTV:CAC | Not applicable | Greater than 2:1 | Greater than 3:1 | Greater than 3:1 |

-| CAC Payback (months) | N/A | < 18 | < 15 | < 12 |
+| CAC Payback (months) | N/A | Less than 18 | Less than 15 | Less than 12 |

-| Logo Churn (Monthly) | < 5% | < 3% | < 2% | < 1.5% |
+| Logo Churn (Monthly) | Less than 5% | Less than 3% | Less than 2% | Less than 1.5% |

-| NRR | < 90% | 90-100% | 100-110% | 110%+ |
+| NRR | Less than 90% | 90-100% | 100-110% | 110% and above |

-| Activation Rate | Varies | > 25% | > 35% | > 40% |
+| Activation Rate | Varies | Greater than 25% | Greater than 35% | Greater than 40% |

 Note: Benchmarks vary by business model and target customer.
 Use these as directional guides, not absolute targets.